YosfKenawy/GSoC-2026-vlc-report/README.md

 ### Compiling VLC

-I used Ubuntu to work on VLC, i usually didn't use Linux a lot before GSoC, so i think it was a great opportunity to get into linux.
+I used Ubuntu to work on VLC, i usually didn't use Linux a lot before GSoC, so i think it was a great opportunity to get into Linux.

 I was able to compile VLC with no problems, later when i rebuilt it i would get errors for deleted files or a wrong path i used for the build command which was a problem when i was compiling VLC with Media Library and it worked by using `--enable-medialib-gen`, with time i knew how to manage the builds better and how to deal with each of these problems.